atomixnmc/minidi-dict-ng1/docs/unstable/download.md

 -----------

 [![Travis build status](https://api.travis-ci.org/Dynalon/mdwiki.png)]()
 We use the great [Travis Continuous Integration service](http://www.travis-ci.org) to automatically do builds from our git `master` branch.
-The builds are automatically uploaded to the MDwiki website (that is the `gh-pages` branch of MDwiki at GitHub) a few minutes after a commit is checked in.
+The builds are automatically uploaded to the Minidi website (that is the `gh-pages` branch of Minidi at GitHub) a few minutes after a commit is checked in.

 Attention: To **download** the latest build, you need to right click -> "Save link as".
-Else you will only visit the MDwiki website using the latest build!
+Else you will only visit the Minidi website using the latest build!

 * [mdwiki-latest.html](mdwiki-latest.html), Minified version for production use
 * [mdwiki-latest-debug.html](mdwiki-latest-debug.html), Unminified version for debugging and testing